 Filing for bankruptcy will always involve devising a plan on how you can pay your creditor within a certain time frame.
 The court will be strict on strongly implementing the devised plan and any failure on your part to disclose information to your trustee would mean that you will be liable for certain penalties.

 - You have consulted a lawyer regarding your situation

 Aside from attending the required classes, having a lawyer to professionally advise you with regards to the legal proceedings would be beneficial if you want to avoid making rash decisions that can greatly affect your future.
-By having an attorney to keep your focus, you will also have someone who will help you:
+By having bankruptcy lawyers in PA to keep your focus, you will also have someone who will help you to:

 - Assess your financial situation

 - Guarantee that your petition is free of any errors

 - Provide you guidance through all the legal routines

 - Offer you counsel for what’s best for your situation